dfelinto/blender-manual/manual/movie_clip/tracking/clip/editing/solve.rst

    markers to be flat (have Z = 0).

 Wall
-   Similar to the floor orientation, but defines a wall (selected tracks are placed onto OXZ plane).
+   Similar to the floor orientation, but defines a wall (selected tracks are placed onto the XZ plane).

 Set Origin
    Transform camera in a way which makes active track to be moved to a scene origin.